310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Tetora v2 %}
 Dontcha remember?
-When you mentioned you wanted more club members, I told you that I’d do anything for you in order to make that happen, since we’re so indebted to you.[^2]
+When you mentioned you wanted more club members, I told you that I’d do anythin’ for you in order to make that happen, since we’re so indebted to you.[^2]

 You’re fine with that, right, Midori-kun?
 {% endbubble %}